IntersectMBO/plutus/plutus-benchmark/README.md

 If using `cabal bench` you'll have to do something similar, but `cabal run` will write the output into the current directory (unless you use `cabal run <benchmark> -- --output ...`).

-The `templates` directory contains some template files for use by Criterion.
+The `templates` directory contains a template file for use by Criterion: this extends the HTML report to include the total number of times each benchmark was run and the total amount of time spent running each benchmark.

 ### Tests